pmcelhaney/counterfact/README.md

 <br>

-Counterfact is a cutting-edge mock server that stands in for a back end that either doesn't exist yet or can't be easily stood up for local development.
-It's also invaluable for testing front-end workflows that depend on the server being in particular, known states.
-It can even be used to prototype an API before investing in the real thing.

-What sets Counterfact apart from other mock servers is it starts simple and grows with your needs.
-It reads your OpenAPI/Swagger documentation and generates TypeScript code that returns random values for each endpoint.
-From there you can edit the code to add behavior and state until you reach the sweet spot between _real enough to be useful_ and _fake enough to be usable_.

-While one doesn't need to know TypeScript to use Counterfact, we assume most front-end engineers have at least a working knowledge.
-Counterfact puts that knowledge to good use.
-Counterfact was born out the following question: **what would it look like to take advantage of OpenAPI, type safety and autocomplete to super-charge our productivity?**
+Counterfact is a **mock server** designed to hit the sweet spot every front-end engineers craves: **_real enough to be useful but fake enough to be usable_**.
+It stands in for a server that doesn't yet exist, or the one that's too complex / rigid to suit your development and testing needs.

+Counterfact enables **API-first** development where the front-end and back-end are built in parallel.
+It can even be used to _prototype_ the back-end to get rapid feedback, deferring big decisions and investments until the last responsible moment.

+Like your favorite pair of sweatpants, Counterfact is lightweight, flexible, and comfortable; it stretches and shrinks to fit your project's unique contours.
+Best of all, it makes your <del>ass</del> <ins>boss</ins> look good.
+Go ahead, [try it on](./docs/quick-start.md).

 ## Why Use Counterfact?

 - **Seamless API Mocking:** Say goodbye to back-end hassles.
 Counterfact offers a streamlined API-first approach to building and testing your front-end.
-- **Effortless Productivity:** Utilize your existing OpenAPI/Swagger documentation to auto-generate TypeScript code.
+- **Effortless Productivity:** Reuse your existing OpenAPI/Swagger documentation to auto-generate TypeScript code.
 - **Instant Gratification:** If you have Node installed and an OpenAPI spec handy, you're one command away from a dependency-free workflow.
-- **Flexibility at Your Fingertips:** Easily toggle between mock and real services, change behavior without losing state, simulate complex use cases and error conditions, make runtime tweaks with a REPL (like having dev tools on the server side).
+- **Flexibility at Your Fingertips:** Easily toggle between mock and real services, change behavior without losing state, simulate complex use cases and error conditions, make runtime tweaks with a REPL.
-- **Plays Well with Others:** Do you use NextJS?
-Are you an iOS Swiftie?
-Do you have the Angular logo tattooed on your forearm?
-Counterfact requires no alterations to your front-end code.
+- **Devtools on the server:** That's what it feels like.
+Make a change, see the effect instantly.
+It even have a REPL (like the console in your browser).
+- **Plays well with others:** Counterfact works with anything that depends on a REST API, including web apps, mobile apps, and even other APIs.
+It requires zero changes to your front-end code.

 ## 10 Second Quick Start